EGI-Federation/documentation/content/en/users/compute/cloud-compute/auth/_index.md

 alongside the access and/or ID tokens as part of a user's initial authentication flow.

-If you need to obtain these kind of tokens for using it in command-line tools or APIs, you can easily do so with the EGI Check-in Token Portal.
+If you need to obtain these kinds of tokens for using it in command-line tools or APIs, you can easily do so with the EGI Check-in Token Portal.
 You can access the [EGI Check-in Token Portal](https://aai.egi.eu/token) and click on
 \'Authorise\' to log in with your Check-in credentials to obtain: